ucldc/ingest_deploy/README.md

 The following sections describe the process for harvesting collections through to CouchDB.
 This is done via the use of "transient" <a href="http://python-rq.org/">Redis Queue</a> (RQ) worker instances, which are created as needed and then deleted after use.
 Once the RQ workers have been created and provisioned, they will automatically look for jobs in the queue and run the full harvester code for those jobs.
 The end result is that CouchDB is updated.

-Note: to run these processes, you need to log onto the ingest front machine and then into the majorTom machine.
-Getting access to these machines is a one time setup step that Mark needs to walk you through.

 #### 3.1.
 Create workers

-* Log in to the majorTom machine.
+* Log into the majorTom machine.
 * To activate the virtualenv in ~/workers_local/, run: `. ~/workers_local/bin/activate`
 * To create some worker machines (bare ec2 instances), run: `ansible-playbook --vault-password-file=~/.vault_pass_ingest -i ~/code/ingest_deploy/ansible/hosts ~/code/ingest_deploy/ansible/create_worker-stage.yml --extra-vars="count=3"`